 - A. At end of each workday, remove rubbish, empty cans, rags, and other discarded materials from Project site. - B. After completing paint application, clean spattered surfaces.
 Remove spattered paints by washing, scraping, or other methods.
-Do not scratch or damage adjacent finished surfaces, fixtures or equipment. - C. Protect work of other trades against damage from paint application.
-Correct damage to work of other trades by cleaning, repairing, replacing, and refinishing, as approved by Architect, and leave in an undamaged condition. - D. At completion of construction activities of other trades, touch up and restore damaged or defaced painted surfaces.
+Do not scratch or damage adjacent finished surfaces. - C. Protect work of other trades against damage from paint application.
+Correct damage to work of other trades by cleaning, replacing, and refinishing, as approved by Architect, and leave in an undamaged condition. - At completion of construction activities of other trades, touch up and restore damaged or defaced painted surfaces.